Frequently Asked Questions

 what is the best way to contact you?

 If you are a current client, we highly recommend using your client portal for messaging your therapist, as it is the most secure.
-If you are a new client, emailing who you would be interested in connecting with, either <laura@tuliptreecounseling.com> or <shelby@tuliptreecounseling.com> is typically the quickest way to connect, and we will try to respond no later than 48 hours.
+If you are a new client, emailing who you would be interested in connecting with, either laura@tuliptreecounseling.com, shelby@tuliptreecounseling.com, or taylor@tuliptreecounseling.com is typically the quickest way to connect, and we will try to respond no later than 48 hours.
 Please follow up and send another message if we don’t respond within 48 hours.
-We have the best intentions to respond promptly, yet emails and other administrative tasks can sometimes pile up and get lost in the shuffle.
+We have the best intentions to respond promptly, but emails and other administrative tasks can sometimes pile up and get lost in the shuffle.

 How frequently do you meet with clients?

 We see clients weekly or bi-weekly, depending on what’s most clinically appropriate.
 The overall length of counseling services varies widely from person to person.
-Feel free to ask your therapist about their recommendation— we want to collaborate with you to create a clinically appropriate and reasonable schedule with your calendar.
+Feel free to ask your therapist about their recommendation— we’re here to collaborate with you to create a clinically appropriate and reasonable schedule with your calendar.

 How do I access my telehealth sessions?